rohanpadhye/blog/_posts/2020-04-01-On-The-Origin-Of-Programs.md

 <img alt="Flying Spaghetti-Code Monster" src="https://blog.padhye.org/images/fscm.png" height="100" />

 A fringe movement has recently created a stir about an alternative explanation for the missing iteration.
 Believers claim that a *flying spaghetti-code monster* (pictured above) randomly injects `goto` statements in straight-line code until programs start looping forever.
-The monster itself was accidentally created in a military facility that tried to weaponize the `goto` statement after someone misinterpreted [Dijkstra's seminal paper](https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf).
+The monster itself was accidentally created in a military facility that tried to weaponize the `goto` statement after someone misinterpreted [Dijkstra's seminal 1968 paper](https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf).
 This theory is entirely plausible but is currently awaiting peer review.

 ## Undecidability of the Origin Problem

 Regardless of the philosophical debate, it turns out that the origin problem, when treated purely computationally, is **undecidable** in general.
 A proof follows.

 Let's assume that the origin problem is actually decidable.
-In that case, we can assume that there exists an algorithm `had_beginning(P, s)`, which takes as input a program `P` and a running state `s`---such as the current program counter, and values of all varables / registers / memory locations----and returns `true` if the program has been executing from its entry point and `false` if the program has been running forever.
+In that case, there exists an algorithm `had_beginning(P, s)`, which takes as input a program `P` and a running state `s`---such as the current program counter, and values of all varables / registers / memory locations----and returns `true` if the program has been executing from its entry point and `false` if the program has been running forever.

 Now, given any program `P`, we can construct an augmented program `P'` as follows:
 ```